Bara (genre): 1990s: G-men and aesthetic changes

 Manga culture significantly influenced gay erotic artwork during this period, and gay manga occupied a central place in the editorial material of both Badi and G-men.
-G-men in particular served an as incubator for up-and-coming gay manga talent, launching the careers of artists such as Jiraiya.
+G-men in particular served as an incubator for up-and-coming gay manga talent, launching the careers of artists such as Jiraiya.
 The magazine also encouraged steady readership by publishing serialized stories, which encouraged purchase of every issue.
-Conversely, Adon removed pornographic material from the magazine entirely; the move was unsuccessful and the magazine folded in 1996.
+Conversely, Adon removed pornographic material from the magazine entirely; the move was unsuccessful, and the magazine folded in 1996.

-2000s – present: The decline of magazines and the rise of "bara"
+2000s–present: The decline of magazines and the rise of "bara"

 Gay magazines declined significantly in popularity by the early 2000s, as the personal advertisement sections that drove sales for many of these magazines were supplanted by telephone personals and later online dating.
 Nearly all of the major gay magazines folded in the subsequent two decades: Sabu in 2001, Barazoku in 2004, G-men in 2016, and Badi in 2019.
 As of 2022, only Samson remains active.
 As magazines declined, new types of gay art emerged from contexts entirely separate from gay magazines.
 Pamphlets and flyers for gay events and education campaigns in Japan began to feature vector artwork that, while not overtly pornographic, drew on gay manga in style and form.
-Art exhibitions also became as an area of expression, as new venues and spaces emerged that welcomed the display of gay erotic artwork.
+Art exhibitions also became an area of expression, as new venues and spaces emerged that welcomed the display of gay erotic artwork.
 With a lack of viable major print alternatives, many gay manga artists began to self-publish their works as dōjinshi (self-published comics).
 Gay manga artists like Gai Mizuki emerged as prolific creators of dōjinshi, creating slash-inspired derivative works based on media properties such as Attack on Titan and Fate/Zero.